36 Choice (Excellent) New Zealand Slang Words to Sound Like a Native

 This usually means “thank you” but will also be heard when you clink glasses for celebrations or at the start of a meal.
 Like in Britain, it is sometimes also used as a goodbye phrase.

-Depending on the region you are in, more commonly in the North Island, you may hear “Chur bro,” which means “Cheers bro.”
-“Chur bro” can also be used as a compliment, as in “good work.”
+Depending on the region you are in, more commonly in the North Island, you may hear “chur, bro,” which means “cheers, bro.”

 “Here’s to good food and good company, Cheers!”